JoyAlbertini/Unity-3Dnavigation/README.md

 - **Realistic Movement**: Agents navigate in 3D space realistically using optimized paths.
 - **Efficiency**: The implemented path planning algorithms perform well in various test scenarios, balancing path length and computation time.

-Sure, here's an improved version of the text:

 ## Installation Guide